telosnetwork/delphi-oracle-bridge/antelope/README.md

 ### REQUIREMENTS

-This part of the repository requires the [`cleos`](https://developers.eos.io/manuals/eos/v2.2/cleos/index) command line tool as well as NodeJS 14+ with NPM
+This part of the repository requires the [`cleos`](https://developers.eos.io/manuals/eos/v2.2/cleos/index) command line tool as well as NodeJS 14+ with NPM.

+It also requires the EVM `DelphiOracleBridge.sol` contract to be deployed in order to configure it.

 ### INSTALL